 About the film

-Lil’ Red is Riding the Wrong Way in the Hood is a Hip Hop twist on a classic cautionary tale originally entitled, Little Red Riding Hood.
-The fairytale was first published by the French author Charles Perrault in 1697.
-In this modern version, Lil’ Red is an adventurous young boy who’s bike gets stolen by a wolf in sheep’s clothing and this sparks a battle of wits.
+Lil’ Red is Riding the Wrong Way in the Hood is a hip hop and gender twist on a classic cautionary tale, and when an adventurous 12 year old Black boy gets lost in an urban jungle her runs into a wolf in sheep’s clothing and a battle of wits begins.

-Childhood exploitation and missing children may sound like heavy topics, but this timely animated short makes approaching this difficult dialogue about personal and public safety a lot easier.
-This isn’t just an entertaining film set to a Hip Hop beat; it’s a conversation starter for all ages.
-It allows us a chance to reflect on who to trust and when, and how we can all stay safe in an increasingly complex and unpredictable world.
+Child labor and grooming may sound like heavy topics, but this timely animated short makes approaching difficult and must have conversations about personal and public safety a lot easier.
+It’s an entertaining and educational film about trust as we all seek to find our way to stay on the right path, in an increasingly complex and unpredictable world.

 How can you support Lil’ Red?

-We’ve noticed many viewers in previous screenings want to see us produce more episodes or a safety series.
-This could be done with proof of financial support.
-Consider becoming a patron of art that is activism or simply purch some merch.
+Many viewers in previous screenings want to see more episodes or a safety series.
+This can be done with proof of your ongoing support.
+Consider becoming a patron of art that is activism.
 Your contribution supports affiliated production costs and our ongoing promotion.
 Visit venusjones.com/store and consider the perks of membership at patreon.com/venuslovejones.

-Join the waiting list below, and we’ll keep you posted about upcoming screenings online or at a film festival near you.
+Join the WAIT LIST below, and we’ll keep you posted about upcoming screenings online or at a film festival near you.

 Official Trailer